Children’s Health Issues: Obesity

 All of these stresses have one thing in common; they set into motion a terrible cycle of adrenal stress that puts your child into a “flight or fight” mode.
 The adrenals have a lot of functions, but one of the important ones is to release cortisol.
 Cortisol helps regulate your blood sugars and it is anti-inflammatory.
 When cortisol is released it will increase your blood sugars and in time may lead to metabolic syndrome, the precursor to diabetes and obesity.
 If constant adrenaline is released from the adrenals due to stress the brain may choose to decrease regulation of the thyroid in an attempt to take pressure off your child’s heart.
 The thyroid is the major player in the body’s metabolism – the slower the metabolism, the less fat the body burns and the bigger it gets.
 Too much cortisol after a while will cause your child’s brain to miscommunicate with the body and your child will start to self medicate with sugar, causing obesity.
 In addition, high adrenaline and cortisol will lead to fatigue and depression which can cause laziness in kids as well as adults.

-At the FM&WC, we look at the individual’s diet and create a new diet specific to their genetic and family makeup.
+At the Functional Medicine CEnter, we look at the individual’s diet and create a new diet specific to their genetic and family makeup.
 In addition, we support the body’s journey to wellness with specifically designed supplements to rebalance the body and brain coordination and repair any damage that has been caused.